WORLD CUP 2026

 How It Works

-For each platform: Agent A cross-references the contract price against the other platform using title similarity matching, weighted by relative volume.
-Agent B sends the same question to Claude AI for an independent probability estimate.
+For each platform: Agent A looks for the same event on the other platform — a title pre-filter, then an LLM gate confirming both contracts resolve on identical criteria before the prices are compared (no validated twin → no cross-reference).
+Agent B asks Claude for an independent probability estimate.
 Both feed into a Bayesian weighted average.
 Divergences of 5pp+ are flagged; 8pp+ at HIGH CONFIDENCE means both agents pull in the same direction.

 When to Use This Tool